 Literally, “good night.”
-An appopriate response is to say “lilah tov” back.
+An appropriate response is to say “lilah tov” back.

 [Pronounced CHAHG sah-MAY-ach]

-(Happy holiday) with a heavy gutteral h at the beginning of the first word and the end of the second.
+(Happy holiday) with a heavy guttural h at the beginning of the first word and the end of the second.
 Or if you are really sophisticated, Moadim l’simcha, which means “festivals for joy.”
-You may also hear “gut yuntuv,” which is Yiddish for happy holiday.
+You may also hear “gut yuntuv,” same for “gut yom tov” meaning happy holiday in hebrew.
 This is typically said on Sukkot and Simchat Torah, Purim and Shavuot.
 It can really be said for any holiday, however.

 [Pronounced sha-baht sha-loam]

-The most traditional greeting on Shabbat is the easiest: “Shabbat Shalom,” good Sabbath!
+The most traditional greeting on Shabbat is the easiest: “Shabbat Shalom” meaning, good Sabbath!
 You might also hear Gut Shabbes, which is Yiddish for good Sabbath.
 Saying Good Sabbath or Good Shabbes is a great way of greeting someone on Shabbat without speaking Hebrew.
-We say this to welcome one another or say goodbye on Shabbat.
+We say this to welcome one another or say goodbye to Shabbat.

 Shabbat officially ends when there are three stars in the sky on Saturday night.
 Some close Shabbat with the short ceremony of Havdalah, meaning “separation,” to mark the separation of Shabbat from the rest of the week.
 Starting on Saturday night, people often wish each other “shavua tov,” meaning “a good week,” as a wish for the coming week.
 You might even hear people saying this through Sunday.
 You can repeat, “shavua tov!” to them right back.